You did it. Your Connecticut LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

-Every year, your LLC must submit an Annual Report to the Connecticut Secretary of State to keep your information current.
+In Connecticut, an LLC’s annual report includes some basic information about the business and ownership group that ensures the state has the most up-to-date records possible for the company.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Consider an annual report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Connecticut business.